 Founded in 2016, Home Field Advantage, PLLC, provides home accessibility assessments to promote aging in place.
-We work with homeowners to modify their current home and help with planning for future requirements promote safety and function in their home.
+We work with homeowners to modify their current home and help with planning for future requirements to promote safety and function in their home.
 HFA consults with builders and architects regarding your remodel and renovation plans to prolong the utility of your renovation.
-We also provide assessments for employers to promote accessibility for employees with mobility issues and customers.
+We also provide assessments for employers to promote accessibility for employees and customers with mobility issues.

 First meeting- Dr. Blackington will meet with homeowner to discuss their current situation- health, mobility, long term goals.
 This information is combined with a guided tour though the home with the homeowner to demonstrate all aspects of a “typical” day and where they are having difficulty.
 Typically this session takes 2-3 hours.